-To add a buddy to your list you need to know his/her XMPP ID.
+To add a contact to your list you need to know his/her XMPP ID.

-Once s/he accepts your request you will be able to see his/her online status in your buddy list.
+Once s/he accepts your request you will be able to see his/her online status in your contact list.

 Step 3: Starting and joining sessions

-You can work together with your buddies by either starting your own session or by being invited to one.
+You can work together with your contacts by either starting your own session or by being invited to one.

-When starting a session, Saros will copy the project to the computer of your invited buddies.
+When starting a session, Saros will copy the project to the computer of your invited contacts.

 a) Start a session (host)

-a buddy in the Saros View and select Work Together on
+- a contact in the Saros View and select Work Together on

-Wait for your buddies to accept the session invitation
+- Wait for your contacts to accept the session invitation

 b) Join a session (client)

-Tell Saros where to save the new project:
+- Tell Saros where to save the incoming project:

-synchronise with an already existing copy on your computer.
+- synchronize with an already existing project on your computer.

-If you accept an invitation and decide to synchronise the incoming project with your own copy, Saros will automatically add, change, or delete all files as necessary.
-You will have the chance to review changes before accepting.
+- If you accept an invitation and decide to synchronie the incoming project with your own copy, Saros will automatically add, change, or delete all files as necessary.

 Step 4: Exploring the Saros View